All falls apart

 ‘She knows, she gave me the idea.’

 ‘You know, if we put it to those patrons – one or two of them – that this is being done for Miles, if I were to put it to them, not you as you’re still police – I think they might be useful.
-Now talk about the one person who you haven’t mentioned yet, the one you really are weak for.
+Now talk about the one person you haven’t mentioned yet, the one you really are weak for.
 You think she’s guilty … don’t you?’

-‘I have a theory that Laura and Ms Sobel are not enemies at all.’
+‘I have a theory that Laura and Ms Sobel are not enemies of each other at all.’

 She looked straight into his eyes.
 ‘Finally the scales have fallen.
 She’s not a bad woman inside, she was also under them.
-Not now, long ago but they still have a hold.’
+Not now, long ago but they still have a hold … on both of them.’

 ‘Question 1 – do you know all?
 Question 2 – how much can you tell me?’

-‘Question 1 – yes, well as much as can be known.
-Quiestion 2 – you know very well it’s if you’re wearing the policeman’s hat or not.’
+‘Question 1 – yes, as much as can be known by one investigator.
+Quiestion 2 – you know very well it’s whether you’re wearing the policeman’s hat or not.’

-‘The policeman’s hat is access to databases and fellow officers.’
+‘The policeman’s hat has access to databases and fellow officers.’

-‘The policeman’s hat is that you must charge criminals.
+‘The policeman’s hat says you must charge any criminal.
 If you didn’t, then you would have lost your integrity and be no use to me.’

 ‘I do believe you’re pressuring me, Ms Daniels.’

-‘You know what you must do, you’re resisting it, there’s no guarantee of income unless you play your cards right.
-But it’s your only ethical choice now.
-I do agree it would be nice if you could keep some contacts and don’t shop us.
+‘You know what you must do, you’re resisting it, it’s your only ethical choice now.
+I do agree it would be nice if you could keep some contacts and you don’t shop us.
 What are you going to do to Laura?’

 ‘We now have our plan for these two officers, we have our plan for Sarah.
-There’s no plan for Laura, I can’t think straight.
+There’s no plan for Laura yet, I can’t think straight.
 I don’t want her hurt.’

-‘You see – I knew that the night I took down Amelie.
+‘You see – I already knew that the night I took down Amelie.
 But I know she was in the ‘playing you’ mode and you were gone on her.
 Wasn’t my place at that time.
 All I can say is that I’ll do what you need, I’ll not betray you, as long as you don’t hurt Sis.’

 ‘Is this where Jenny sat?’
 Laura smiled when it was her turn on the police launch.
 ‘Jenny told me you’re soft on her … and on me too.’

 ‘Well what do you expect?
-Did she tell you how difficult I find it all?’
+Did she tell you how difficult I find all this?’

-‘No. But I am going to tell you everything about what we know.
-Before I do that, I’m going to tell you something else you know – I love you and wish I didn’t.’
+‘No. But I am going to tell you everything we know.
+Before I do that, I’m going to tell you something else you already know – I love you and wish I didn’t.’

 He now proceeded to tell her every single thing he had on her, from her early days onwards and her expressions ranged from dropped jaw to smirks and back to wide-eyed wonder.
 He gave her the lot.

 ‘So you see my dilemma as an officer … and then my dilemma as an officer who is not going to be one much longer.
 Out of all of it, the thing which disappoints me the most is the way you were playing Miles.’

 ‘I … wasn’t playing him, truly I wasn’t.
-We’re drawn into things – you’ve just outlined how I was – it was clear I had interests opposite to his and yet he was drawing me into his sphere and I wasn’t unhappy about a good, clean life.
+We’re drawn into things, Leyton – you’ve just outlined how I was – it was clear I had interests opposite to his and yet he was drawing me into his sphere and I wasn’t unhappy about a good, clean life.
 Well, a less unprincipled life, say.
 I didn’t go behind his back, I was already there – he never thought through Europe, what I was doing there, who the people were who paid me.
-Why they did.
+What they were paying me for.
 My way of dealing with any of it was to be unemotional, to affect not to care.
-Deep down I do very much because now the rock has been overturned and I’ve crawled out from under it, it looks very bad in the cold light of day.’
+Deep down I do very much care because now the rock has been overturned and I’ve crawled out from under it, it looks very bad in the cold light of day.

 ‘According to the rules of your web, you’ll have to arrange my accident.
 On this boat you can’t, nor can I to you.
 After you get off this boat, I’m a dead man.’